digitalbazaar/bedrock/docs/permission.md

-For example, an identity may have a resource role that contains the permission to edit a resource, R. When code is written for editing that resource, the permission API may be used to check to see if the acting identity (the identity attemping the edit) has been granted the permission to edit the resource.
+For example, an identity may have a resource role that contains the permission to edit a resource, R. When code is written for editing that resource, the permission API may be used to check to see if the acting identity (the identity attempting the edit) has been granted the permission to edit the resource.
 However, it could alternatively be implemented to instead check the resource's "owner" property and use the identifier it finds there instead when running the permission check.
 This, in effect, means that if the identity